 The training set was standardized before feature selection.
 Quite similar results can be obtained with the correlation coefficient based feature selection.
-The use of CV Committee increases the CV test accuracy by 1-1.5% It was a surprise, that using SVM with linear kernel and no feature selection the CV test accuracy was only 2% lower with slightly higher variance.
+The use of CV Committee increases the CV test accuracy by 1-1.5% It was a surprise, that using SVM with linear kernel and no feature selection the CV test accuracy was only 2% lower (than the best score) with slightly higher variance.